 Eating a hair-healthy diet is the best way to help with telogen effluvium regrowth, particularly if your case was caused by diet in the first place.
 Make sure you’re eating plenty of whole grains, lean proteins, healthy fats and fruits and veggies.

 Hair Growth Supplements can also help you make sure you’re getting all of the nutrients you need for telogen effluvium regrowth.
-Our Hair Growth Gummies contain clinically-proven ingredients that help with hair growth, including 5000 mcg biotin.
+Hair Formula Gummies for Women contain clinically-proven ingredients that help with hair growth, including 5000 mcg biotin.
 They’re made with natural ingredients and they’re allergy and vegan-friendly.
 Plus, they come in a delicious flavor so it’s easy to remember to take them!

 3. Avoid Heat Styling